cschreib/vif/doc/sphinx/view.rst

 However, not only is this not very practical to write, it is error prone and not very clear.
 If someday we decide to add an element to ``v``, we also have to modify ``id``.
 Not only this, but it will most likely be slower than writing the loop directly, because the compiler may not realize that you are accessing all the elements contiguously, and will fail to optimize it properly.

-The optimal way to do this in phy++ is to use the "placeholder" symbol, defined as a single underscore ``_``.
+The optimal way to do this in vif is to use the "placeholder" symbol, defined as a single underscore ``_``.
 When used as an index, it means "all the indices in the range".
 Coming back to our example:

 .. code-block:: c++